amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 #.
 In response to "In recent years, an increasing number of psychologists have...", Proselint notes, "Professional narcisissm.
 Talk about the subject, not its study." :cite:`pinker2015sense`

 #.
 In response to "A group of starlings...", Proselint notes "The venery term is 'murmuration'"". :cite:`garner2016garner`

-..
-One Issues are on github repo.

-..
-Any new rules need to be accompanied by an expert source meriting the inclusion of the rule.

-..
-Final decision of whether to include it in the default set of rules is up to us.

-..
-We have not included rule modules that are by default left off but can be turned on.
-..
-Though we are not opposed to this in principle, it is difficult to see why we should do so.
-..
-If someone wants to include rules that are not properly attributed, they are welcome to add the module to their own linter.
-..
-We want to make that process simple.
-..
-If someone wants to include rules that are properly attributed it is unclear why we would ever want to turn them off by default.
-..
-Furthermore, doing so would weaken our emphasis on encouraging contributions while leaving open the door for extensive customization to adapt to your personal "style".

 Code Structure
 ==============